virginiapujols/2171-swen-610-01-04-Orange/docs/DesignDoc.md

 Once in a game, a user is presented with a game board, an indicator of whose turn it is, and a set of 4 controls: “Backup one move,” “Submit turn,” “Reset turn,” and “Resign from game.”
 Users can complete a move by clicking and dragging a piece of their color to a new (valid) square.
 If the move is valid, the piece will be displayed in the new square.
 If it is invalid, the piece will remain in its original square and an error message will be displayed.
 After completing a valid move, the “Controls” links will be enabled.
 Selecting the “Backup one move” will undo the most recent move and return the board to its previous state.
 Selecting “Reset turn” will undo all moves completed on that turn.
 Selecting “Submit turn” will submit that user’s turn, saving it to the game (meaning it can no longer be undone).
 After a turn is submitted, the game will automatically update the other player’s board to reflect the new board state.
 Clicking “Resign from game” will cause that player to forfeit and end the game, taking both players back to the home page.

-# Put UI state model here.
+# PUT STATE DIAGRAM HERE

 ### Application Tier